jkozik/MacMiniSetup/README.md

 This Setup helps me verify that I have the basic understanding to setup and use my M4 for AI work.
 Once setup and stable, I plan to put it in my server rack.
 I dont want to use this as a desktop replacement, thus the extra effort to get remote access working.
 # References
-This was a clone from
+This was a clone from mrdbourke repositories.
  - [pytorch-apple-silicon](https://github.com/mrdbourke/pytorch-apple-silicon) by [mrdbourke](https://github.com/mrdbourke)
  - [Setup Mac for Machine Learning with PyTorch in 11 minutes (works for all M1, M2)](https://www.youtube.com/watch?v=Zx2MHdRgAIc)